 a search to find balance among dog, man, and wild.

-This is a personal project.
-There are no ads, no algorithms, no agendas here — only the work, the dogs, and the quiet gratitude of walking through His creation.
-Welcome to Gun Dog Yoga.
+This is not a high-volume operation.
+There are no ads, no algorithms, and no shortcuts here.
+Whether through the stories in The Gazette or the immersive miles of my Field Residencies, the focus remains the same: the dogs, the work, and the quiet gratitude of walking through His creation.

 Between Points